avdssrk/UART_Virtex6/README.md

 </p>

 Based on this idea, we develop a state machine to sample the data the required points and not sample when there is no information(HIGH).

+# Tools used
+To send the data serially from PC to FPGA through COM port, we used **Tera Term** tool.
+Initially we need to select the COM port.
+Make sure the parameters are same as you designed on FPGA.
+The parameters can be changed from the Options as shown below.